ReservedField/arm-compiler-rt/README.md

 `clear_cache.c`.
 Those are trivial if no OS is present.
 People using an RTOS and nested functions will have to write implementations themselves.

+The libc-agnostic build is obtained with a couple tricks.
+First, we build with `-ffreestanding`.
+This means that the standard headers will provide a generic implementation, instead of falling back to the system/libc ones like a hosted build (the assumption here is that compiler headers come before system headers in the search path - if that's not true on your system you should fix your evil ways).
+Some files do require libc headers (e.g. `int_util.c` needs `stdlib.h` for `abort()`).
+For this reason, extremely stripped-down headers are provided in the `include` directory.
+Since they only define standard prototypes they're fairly generic.
+Note that our custom include directory is specified on the compiler command line, and as such takes precedence over standard search paths.
+This means that if your compiler is configured for a libc your libc headers won't be used (which is what we want).

 I'd like to expand on building this compiler-rt with Clang, since it will also expose some issues you might encounter if you start getting your hands dirty and some shortcomings on ARMv6-M.